 In this interview, James and Nannie Pharis discuss their lives living in Spray (now Eden), North Carolina.
 The couple talks at some length about their memories of the influenza epidemic.
 Neither of them caught the flu, but Nannie lost a sister, a sister-in-law, and several aunts and cousins.
 They mention eating onions, drinking whiskey, and wearing asafoetida (pictured) as ways to prevent catching the flu.
 Nannie recalls that every pregnant woman who caught the flu died, and James recalls that it killed "the stoutest of people," including his friend who was a fireman.
 According to Nannie, businesses did not close, but they were advised not to visit other people, and families had a hard time finding help.
-James's mention of Prohibition likely refers to the temporary Wartime Prohibition Act.
+James's mention of Prohibition likely refers to North Carolina law, which predates the Eighteenth Amendment.
 The audio corresponds with pages 55-57 of the interview transcript.

 Interview with Gladys and Glenn Hollar, 26 February 1980 (H-0128)

 In this interview, Gladys Irene Moser Hollar and her husband, Glenn Hollar, describe their lives near Conover, North Carolina.
 In these audio clips, Glenn Hollar shares recollections about influenza pandemic.